itsee-birmingham/standalone_collation_editor/README.md

 This variable is a boolean which determines whether or not to show the button in the footer of all stages of the collation editor which allows all the units to be collapsed to show only the a reading.
 The default is false.
 Until version 2.0.0  this button was included by default.

+- #### ```showGetApparatusButton```

+**This variable can be overwritten in individual project settings**

+This variable is a boolean which determines whether or not to show the button in the footer of the approved stage of the collation editor.
+When present the button allows the user to download an export of the current unit apparatus based on the settings provided in the ```exporterSettings``` variable.
+If this variable is set to true (or the default is being used) then either ```getApparatusForContext()``` or ```apparatusServiceUrl``` must also be provided in the services file.
+If neither of these items are available then the get apparatus button will not be shown.

+The default is true which maintains the behaviour of earlier releases.

 - #### ```extraFooterButtons```